A transfer student has earned regionally accredited college credits after the summer immediately following high school graduation.

 Official transcripts showing completion of 60 units and the 4 basic subjects must be postmarked or hand delivered to Admissions and Records by the following due dates:

 - Spring 2015: Monday, January 16, 2015.

 - Fall 2015: Friday, August 21, 2015

 STAR Act students with a verifiable AA-T/AS-T will be admitted only when CSUN receives official transcripts showing 60 transferable graded units, a minimum GPA of 2.00 or better, and the 4 basic subject requirements.

 Application and Document Deadlines

-*If you are admitted after June 17, 2014, you will have 14 days from your admission date to file your Intent to Register for Fall 2014 classes.
+**If you are admitted after the following dates, you will have 14 days from your admission date to file your Intent to Register for classes:

 - Spring 2015: if admitted after November 17, 2014

 - Fall 2015: if admitted after June 17, 2015